 - The local library which hold details for Barkston is in the Isaac Newton Centre in Grantham.
 They have census returns and parish records on fiche and three fiche machines of different types which are bookable in advance.
-[Yvonne PARKER, 2004]
+Thank you, [Yvonne PARKER, 2004]

 - The parish was in the Claypole Sub-district of the Newark Registration District.

 - Check our Census Resource page for county-wide resources.

 - The table below shows census piece numbers, where known:

 |1841||H.O.
 107 / 615|

 |1891||R.G.
 12 / 2716|

 - The Anglican parish church is dedicated to St. Nicholas.

 - The church was originally constructed in the 12th century and rebuilt in the Gothic style.
 It underwent several restorations in the 19th century.

 - Richard CROFT has a photograph of St. Nicholas' Church on Geo-graph, taken in October, 2005.